 ii) ensuring the linkage between the strategic, financial and operational plans in ITU, and developing the corresponding human resources strategic plan;

-[ALG-EGY-KWT-ARS-UAE proposal]
+4 to report annually to the Council on the implementation of the strategic plan and on the performance of the Union towards the achievement of its goals;

+[ALG-EGY-KWT-ARS-UAE proposal] 4 to report annually to the Council on the implementation of the strategic plan and on the performance of the Union towards the achievement of its goals;

-5 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate the reports to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in these activities;
+5 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate the reports to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in the implementation of the plans;

-[ALG-EGY-KWT-ARS-UAE proposal] 5 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate the reports to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in these activities;
+[ALG-EGY-KWT-ARS-UAE proposal] 5 to distribute these reports to all Member States, after consideration by the Council, urging them to circulate the reports to Sector Members, as well as to those entities and organizations referred to in No. 235 of the Convention which have participated in the implementation;

-6 to continue to engage with the United Nations Secretary-General, other United Nations development system entities and Member States with a view to supporting full implementation of UNGA Resolutions 71/243 and 72/279,
+6 to continue to engage with the United Nations, other telecommunication/ICT organizations and Member States,

-[ALG-EGY-KWT-ARS-UAE proposal] 6 to continue to engage with the United Nations Secretary-General, other United Nations development system entities and Member States with a view to supporting full implementation of UNGA Resolutions 71/243 and 72/279,
+[ALG-EGY-KWT-ARS-UAE proposal] 6 to continue to engage with the United Nations entities related to telecommunications/information and communication technologies and Member,

 instructs the ITU Council

-1 to oversee the development and implementation of the ITU results framework, including the adoption of the related indicators to better measure the effectiveness and efficiency of the implementation of the strategic plan of the Union;

-2 to oversee the development and implementation of the strategic plan, and when necessary adjust the strategic plan, on the basis of the Secretary-General's reports;
+1 to oversee the development and implementation of the strategic plan, and when necessary adjust the strategic plan, on the basis of the Secretary-General's reports, taking into account No. 61A (10 bis) of Article 4 of the Convention2;

-[ALG-EGY-KWT-ARS-UAE proposal] 2 to oversee the development and implementation of the strategic plan, and when necessary adjust the strategic plan, on the basis of the Secretary-General's reports;
+[ALG-EGY-KWT-ARS-UAE proposal] 1 to oversee outcomes of the development and implementation of the strategic plan, and when necessary adjust it, on the basis of the Secretary-General's reports, taking into account No. 61A (10 bis) of Article 4 of the Convention;

-3 to present an assessment of the results of the strategic plan to the next plenipotentiary conference, along with a proposed strategic plan for the next period;
+2 to present an assessment of the results of the strategic plan to the next plenipotentiary conference, along with a proposed draft strategic plan for the next quadrennial period;

-[ALG-EGY-KWT-ARS-UAE proposal] 3 to present an assessment of the results of the strategic plan to the next plenipotentiary conference, along with a proposed strategic plan for the next period;
+[ALG-EGY-KWT-ARS-UAE proposal] 2 to present an assessment of the results of the strategic plan to the next plenipotentiary conference, along with a proposed draft strategic plan for the next period for adoption;

-4 to take appropriate action to support the implementation of UNGA Resolutions 71/243 and 72/279;
+3 to take appropriate action to support the implementation of UNGA Resolutions, relevant to the quadrennial comprehensive policy review of operational activities for development of the United Nations system;

-[ALG-EGY-KWT-ARS-UAE proposal] 4 to take appropriate action to support the implementation of UNGA Resolutions 71/243 and 72/279;
+[ALG-EGY-KWT-ARS-UAE proposal] 3 to take appropriate action to support the implementation of the relevant UNGA resolutions;

-5 to ensure that the rolling operational plans from the General Secretariat and the three Sectors approved annually by the Council are fully aligned and compliant with this resolution and its annexes and with the financial plan for the Union approved in Decision 5 (Rev. Dubai, 2018) of this conference,
+4 to ensure that the rolling operational plans from the General Secretariat and the three Sectors approved annually by the Council are fully aligned and compliant with this resolution and its annexes and with the financial plan for the Union approved in Decision 5 (Rev. Bucharest, 2022),

-[ALG-EGY-KWT-ARS-UAE proposal] 5 to ensure that the rolling operational plans from the General Secretariat and the three Sectors approved annually by the Council are fully aligned and compliant with this resolution and its annexes and with the financial plan for the Union approved in Decision 5 (Rev. Dubai, 2018) of this conference,
+[ALG-EGY-KWT-ARS-UAE proposal] 4 to ensure that the rolling operational plans from the General Secretariat and the three Sectors approved annually by the Council are fully aligned and compliant with this resolution and its annexes and with the financial plan for the Union approved in Decision 5 (Rev. Dubai, 2018) of this conference,